jonathan-meyer/irrelevant-data/README.md

 4. Utilize Google or Facebook single-sign-on.
 5. Navigate to the 'Lighthouse Database' section and click 'Add Lighthouse to Database'.
 6. Add a value to relevant fields (at minimal, Name, Description, Lighthouse Picture and In Service?) and click 'Save Changes'.
+7. Click the '+' icon on the lighthouse to add a lighthouse to your favorites list.
+8. Click 'Logout'.

 ## Technologies Used